 What information do I need to lodge a charge?

-To lodge a subcontractors’ charge, you must first issue a notice of claim form to the contractor who engaged you:
+To lodge a subcontractors’ charge, you must first issue a notice of claim form to the contractor who engaged you.
+Download and complete a:

 To complete this form, you’ll need some information about the contract under which you have been engaged to perform this work.
 If you don’t have this information, you can ask the contractor for this in writing and they must respond to your request within ten business days.
 Failure to do so is an offence and can be reported to the QBCC to investigate using the notice of offence form on myQBCC.